SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 To run Windows from an USB drive, you'll need to use Windows to Go as standard versions cannot be installed on external drives.
 An SSD is recommended.
 Download the [Windows 11 ISO](https://www.microsoft.com/en-us/software-download/windows11) from Microsoft's website, and [Rufus](https://rufus.ie/) to create Windows to Go image option.

-Once you have both the Windows ISO and Rufus, follow these steps:
+Once you have both the Windows ISO and Rufus ready:

 1. Open Rufus and select the external USB drive as the target device.
 2. Choose the Windows 11 ISO as the source.